ukrbublik/react-awesome-query-builder/sandbox/README.md

 npm i
 npm start
 ```
-And open localhost:3000 in a browser.
+Will open localhost:3000 in a browser.
+Feel free to play with code in `src/demo` dir.